 I sometimes get calls from my closest friends telling me: “Alis, I have a problem, I don’t want your advice, I need coaching”.
-Other times I find myself coaching Viorel, or he coaching me and, contrary to what the “norm” says (to avoid coaching your life partner) we, as a couple, have grown immensely from such earnest and non-judgemental conversations.
+Coaching has also transformed the way I relate to my life partner, teaching me to step back, listen more, talk less and have those earnest and non-judgemental conversations that allowed us, as we like to say, to “learn our lessons and not fight the same way twice”.
 They helped us become, separately and together, wiser and more self-aware.

 Then, one year later, I met Sir John Whitmore.
-The man is a legend.
+The man was a legend – he sadly passed away in 2017 and the world lost this bright star of wisdom.
 Many consider him one of the founding fathers of coaching, a pioneer who brought this art of conversation from sports (where it all began) to business.
 There are still videoclips online with him coaching a novice to learn golf from scratch, without giving any instructions, just by asking smart questions.
 I liked him when I first saw a video of him, but in person I found him captivating.
 On film his incredible energy is somewhat lost, but live he simply bewitched a room full of managers and consultants.
-I hang on his every word for two whole days and never heard him mentioning any techniques or models.
-On the other hand, he talked about mission, values, inspiration, about the treasure that lies hidden in every person, waiting to be discovered.
-He talked about coaching as an almost magical dialogue where one person (the coach) helps another (the coachee) discover their own inner gem.
+I hanged on his every word for two whole days and never heard him mentioning any techniques or models, nor did he try to convince us how profitable it is to become a coach.
+Instead, he spoke about mission, values, inspiration, about the treasure that lies hidden in every person, waiting to be discovered.
+He spoke about coaching as an almost magical dialogue where one person (the coach) helps another (the coachee) discover their own inner gem.